Site Selection

-The award-winning Site Selection magazine, published by Conway Data, Inc., is the official publication of the Industrial Asset Management Council (IAMC).
+Site Selection magazine, published by Conway Data, Inc., is the official publication of the Industrial Asset Management Council (IAMC).
 The magazine delivers expansion planning information to over 44,000 readers including corporate executives, site selection consultants, and real estate professionals.
-Site Selection is available in a bimonthly print magazine, or on their web site.
+Site Selection is available in a bimonthly print magazine, or on their website.
 The magazine is headquartered in Norcross, Georgia.